 Financial Hardship Waiver: Families must demonstrate a need for a child care fee reduction due to financial hardship based on a review by an ACS financial counselor.
-The counselor will provide a recommendation regarding a fee reduction to the Garrison Commander.
+The counselor will provide a recommendation for a fee reduction to the Garrison Commander.
 Fee Adjustments for Financial Hardships must be re-evaluated at least every six months by the counselor or Garrison Commander.

-Leave/Vacation Options: Fees are annualized during registration for a 2 week or 4 week Leave/Vacation which reserves the child's space.
+Vacation Options: Fees are annualized during registration for a 2 week or 4 week vacation which reserves the child's space.
 The option chosen must be used during the registration year and cannot be carried over into the next year.
-Families who opt for 4 weeks of Leave/Vacation pay a higher monthly fee than families who chose the 2 weeks fee option.
-Family Leave/Vacation must be taken in a minimum of one week increments.
-Families must provide advance notice prior to taking leave/vacation.
-Leave vacation options are available to patrons enrolled in CDC/FCC programs ONLY.
+Unused vacation time will not be refunded.
+Families who opt for 4 weeks of vacation pay a higher monthly fee than families who chose the 2 weeks fee option.
+Vacation must be taken in 5 day increments, and Families must provide advance notice prior to taking vacation.
+Vacation options are available to patrons enrolled in CDC/FCC programs ONLY.

 Withdrawal/Out-processing: Parents are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
 This notice should be given to the Center Director, Assistant Director or clerical staff.
-Failure to submit written notification will result in on-going assessment of fees.
-The other available option is for parents to use the two week leave in lieu of the two week notice of withdrawal.
+Failure to submit written notification will result in on-going assessment fees.
+The other available option is for parents to use the two week vacation in lieu of the two week notice of withdrawal.
+A one-time 10% reduction may be applied to final payment if 30 day notice is given.
+Reduction not applicable when transferring to another Fort Riley CYS program.